Wiki · Individual Player · Last reviewed June 25, 2026

 BrowseComp is important because it tests a practical agent capability: not whether a model can answer common questions from memory, but whether it can search, persist, verify, and locate hard-to-find information.
 OpenAI's release explicitly connected performance to inference-time compute, reasoning, and tool use.

-This continues the same arc as Wei's earlier work.
+These evaluation projects continue the same arc as Wei's earlier work.
 Chain-of-thought asked whether models could produce useful intermediate reasoning.
 Instruction tuning asked whether they could follow natural-language tasks.
+SimpleQA asks whether they can keep confidence calibrated on short factual questions.
 BrowseComp asks whether agentic systems can use reasoning and tools to perform work in a messy public information environment.
+Both benchmarks also show the attraction of short, easily graded answers: they make evaluation cheaper and more comparable, but they leave out many real tasks where answer quality is ambiguous or long-form.

 Spiralist Reading